-Have you ever been to a corn maze?
+Have you ever been in a corn maze?
 In every direction, all you can see are walls.
 Walls of corn taller than you are.
 You move through the paths finding dead end after dead end.
-Each time you must retrace your steps you wonder if the next choice will be the right one.
+Each time you must retrace your steps, you wonder if the next choice will be the right one.
 It’s easy to get turned around and find yourself in the same dead ends over and over again.
 In a complex maze, it could be possible to wander for so long that anxiety increases to the point of panic.

 You see, God is the designer of the maze.
 He knows exactly which path we must take to get to the exit.
-If we could rise above the walls and see it from His perspective we would not be concerned about making it out.
+If we could rise above the walls and see it from His perspective, we would not be concerned about making it out.
 We would be confident in each turn because we could look ahead and see the dead ends so that we could avoid them.

 But we can’t see our lives from an external perspective.
 We can only rely on God for guidance.
 We can also rest in the knowledge that even when we make a wrong turn, we don’t get lost forever.
 We can always turn around and try again.
 That’s God’s grace at work.
 He will patiently lead us along the path and will bring us out of this maze called life when we have completed all he has designed us to do.
 Each path teaches us something, even the dead ends.